LennartHennigs/RG35XX-H-Notes/README.md

 - Initially, only the right joystick works in the game.

-- Therefore, you need to define your own keys: \
+- Therefore, you need to define your keys: \
   Go to the Fallout entry in the Ports section `A (long press) > Edit PadToKey Profile`
 - Suggested key definition: